Nature Vs. Nurture: How Genetics And Environment Affect Your Child’s Mental Health

 What is nature vs. nurture?

-When it comes down to it, the debate of nature vs. nurture is about which aspect of your child's life has the most influence on their personality and how they turn out.
-Researchers have done many studies related to this, and they've worked hard at figuring out just how to create the most well-adjusted and healthy children.
+When it comes down to it, the debate of nature vs. nurture is about which aspect of your child's life (environmental factors or genetic factors) has the most influence on their personality traits.
+Researchers have done many studies on both fraternal twins and identical twins related to this, and they've worked hard at figuring out just how to create the most well-adjusted and healthy children.
 What they've found is that, for the most part, there's a little bit of everything that goes into turning your children into whoever they are going to be.

 Nature takes the side that your children are born with some innate characteristics.
 These are determined by genetics (what they get from you and your partner) and other things that are inherently them.
 These things can't be changed (or can be very difficult to change) because they're already hard-wired into your child from the time they are born.
 These innate characteristics could explain why your child is so much like you, or they could explain why your child is so much different from you because they get some characteristics from genetics and some that occur on their own.